frostime/sy-query-view/README.md

     * The reason is that the plugin needs to check whether the component function structure is correct when importing the script, passing a `null`​ to check the return value of `use`​.
   * **Return**:

-    * ​`render`​: Required return value.
+    * ​`render`​: Required.
 The first `container`​ parameter is the component's container element, and the following parameters are the component's call parameters.
 You can:

       1. Create your own elements in render and call `container.append`​ to add elements to the container.
       2. Return custom elements (or just strings), and the return value will be added to the container by default.